Academic Year 2024-25

 In-Person Assessment:

-Students can be assessed for any mental health or substance use challenge at Counseling & Psychological Services, Medical Services, or INSIGHT.
+Students can be assessed for any mental health or substance use issues at Counseling & Psychological Services, Student Health Services, or INSIGHT.

 Substance Use Education/Screening